← Back to 史記

 使 谿谿

 When King Zhao fled Ying, he sent Shen Bao Xu to request aid from the state of Qin.
 Qin sent five hundred chariots to save Chu.
 Chu also gathered their remaining scattered troops and attacked Wu together with the Qin forces.
 In the sixth month of the eleventh year, they defeated Wu at Ji.
 Fu Gai, the Wu king's younger brother, saw that the Wu king's troops were wounded and defeated.
 He then fled back and established himself as king.
-He Lu heard this and led troops to depart from Chu.
-He returned to attack Fu Gai.
+Helu heard this, led his troops away from Chu, and returned to attack Fu Gai.
 Fu Gai was defeated and fled to Chu.
-Chu enfeoffed him at Tang Xi and called him the Tang Xi clan.
+Chu enfeoffed him at Tangxi, and he was called the Tangxi clan.

 58

 King Zhao of Chu extinguished Tang after nine months and returned to enter Ying.
-In the twelfth year, Wu again attacked Chu and took Fan.
-Chu feared and departed from Ying.
-They moved the capital north to Dui.
+In the twelfth year, Wu attacked Chu again and took Fan.
+Chu was afraid and left Ying, moving the capital north to Ruo.

 59